-Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised. •

-Structural movemen nt
+Structural movement

 Repair category 1

 Notes There was no evidence of significant structural movement within the limitations of our inspection.

 Dampness, rot and infestation

-Repair category 2
+Repair category 1

-Notes Some isolated higher than average damp meter readings were recorded within the dining room apartment adjacent to the disused chimney flue along with the wall beside the rear door within the kitchen.
-Some staining was noted to the ceiling within the rear bedroom apartment.
+Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.
+Some staining was noted to the ceiling in the second bedroom apartment believed to be the result of a leak prior to the roof being re-clad.
 This area was dry when tested.
 The situation should be monitored to ensure no repairs are required.

 Chimney stacks

 Repair category 1

-Notes Weathering of stonework was noted to the chimney stacks consistent with the age of the property.
-Ongoing maintenance should be anticipated.
+Notes Some weathered masonry was noted, consistent with the age of the chimney stack, requiring an element of repair as part of an ongoing maintenance programme.

-Roofing including roof space
+Roofing including roof space Repair category 1 Notes It is our understanding that the roof was re-clad within relatively recent times and all documentation for this including any guarantees, should be obtained and held with Title Deeds.
+Some staining was noted to the timbers within the roof void area which we assume to be historic prior to the roof being re-clad.
+The situation should be monitored to ensure no repairs are required.
+There is a flat roof over the dormer window and the rear projection porch.
+It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.
+It may be prudent to confirm the service history of the roof covering.

+Rainwater fittings

 Repair category 1

-Notes It is our understanding that the roof was reclad in approximately 2015/2016 and all documentation for this including any guarantees should be obtained and held with the Title Deeds.
-Some staining was noted to the ceiling within the rear bedroom apartment.
-This area was dry when tested.
-The situation should be monitored to ensure no repairs are required.

-Some staining was noted to the timbers within the roof void area.
-This is assumed to be historic prior to the roof being reclad.
-The situation should be monitored to ensure no repairs are required.

-Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
-We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Notes We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

+Main walls

-Main walls Repair category 1 Notes The main walls were seen to be in a condition consistent with their age.
-Within the limitations of our inspection, no significant defects were noted, however normal levels of maintenance are recommended.
+Repair category 1

+Notes Within the limitations of our inspection, no significant defects were noted, however normal levels of maintenance are recommended.